 Hire an Intern

 While this could prove to be the cheapest option of them all, it has the most potential to go wrong.
 For one, by hiring an intern, you are immediately resigning yourself to the fact that this person will lack experience.
-You might get lucky, they might be a fast learner, but your expectations should be low.
+You might get lucky, and they might be a fast learner, but your expectations should be low.

 Secondly, there are strict employment rules around internships that you need to be aware of.
 Specifically, the Walling v.
 Portland Terminal Co ruling states that any unpaid internship needs to be educational and provides training.